Winchester rifle: Model 1866

 The first Winchester rifle – the Winchester Model 1866 – was originally chambered for the rimfire .44 Henry.
 Nicknamed the "Yellow Boy" because of its receiver of a bronze/brass alloy called gunmetal, it was famous for its rugged construction and lever-action "repeating rifle" mechanism that allowed the user to fire a number of shots before having to reload.
 Nelson King's improved patent remedied flaws in the Henry rifle by incorporating a loading gate on the side of the frame and integrating a round, sealed magazine that was partially covered by a forestock.

+A 27 in "musket" version was also produced, primarily for military users.
+(Musket was a term that, at the time, denoted a full-length military-style stock, not to be confused with a true smoothbore musket).

 France purchased 6,000 Model 1866 rifles along with 4.5 million .44 Henry cartridges during the Franco-Prussian War.
 The Ottoman Empire purchased 45,000 Model 1866 rifles and 5,000 carbines in 1870 and 1871.
 These rifles were used in the 1877 Russo-Turkish War, causing much surprise when outnumbered Turks at the Siege of Plevna inflicted many times more casualties than their opponents armed with single-shot Krnka and Berdan rifles.
-The effect of the 1866 at Plevna sparked a renewed interest in the adoption of repeating rifles for several European countries.
+The effect of the 1866 at the siege at Plevna sparked a renewed interest in the adoption of repeating rifles for several European countries.

 The Swiss Army initially selected the Model 1866 to replace their existing single-shot Milbank-Amsler rifles.
 However, ensuing political pressure to adopt a domestic design resulted in the Vetterli Model 1867, a bolt-action design utilizing a copy of the Winchester's tubular magazine, being adopted instead.

 Due to public demand, the Model 1866 continued to be manufactured and sold until 1899, mainly because they were less expensive than the later steel-framed centerfire models.